 - All balls, including soccer balls of any size and inflatable items

-- All non-transparent bags or items, including backpacks, binocular/camera cases, cinch bags, computer bags, diaper bags, fanny packs, purses larger than 4.5" x 6.5", etc.
+- All non-transparent bags or items, including backpacks, binocular/camera cases, cinch bags, computer bags, diaper bags, purses larger than 4.5" x 6.5", etc.

-- Coolers or containers, including cans and bottles
+- Coolers or beverage containers, including cups, cans and bottles

 - Fireworks including, but not limited to, flares, smoke bombs, incendiary devices, pyrotechnics or explosives

 - Food and beverages, except two (2) sealed plastic non-flavored water bottles per person